 Marlboro College is honored to be a top choice for military veterans pursing their higher educational goals.
 At Marlboro, our mission is to teach students to think clearly and to learn independently, and this is best done in a diverse academic community.
 Veterans are an integral part of our community, and Marlboro deeply respects their service and sacrifice.
 Each member of our community is committed to helping student veterans take responsibility for their own education through an individualized course of study that is firmly grounded in the liberal arts.

-Both our undergraduate and graduate programs are VA-approved, and the GI Bill benefits including the Yellow Ribbon Program have enabled many veterans and their family members to attend Marlboro.
+Both our undergraduate and graduate programs are VA-approved and designated Military Friendly®.
+GI Bill® benefits including the Yellow Ribbon Program have enabled many veterans and their family members to attend Marlboro.
 If you are interested in applying, consult the general application requirements or contact the admissions office at 800-343-0049.
-Discover how the GI Bill can help provide for your own education, and find other special information for veterans, below.
+Discover how the GI Bill® can help provide for your own education, and find other special information for veterans, below.

 Information for Veterans

 - Vermont Veteran's Website for Transition in Education

 - Vermont VA Office - White River Junction

 - GI Bill® calculator

 - List of military scholarships for graduate school